robenkleene/robenkleene.github.io/_posts/2019-06-02-mercury-os-study.md

 I'm what you would could call an operating-system traditionalist[^cleanslates], but I love seeing these imaginings.
 I think this kind of approach ("there are no Apps or Folders [...] content and actions are fluidly assembled based on your intentions") can work great on satellite devices[^satellitedevices].

 The main question I'd have for Jason, is can you build an OS *with* this?
-And if you can't, then how and where do you build this?
+And if you can't, then how and where do you build this OS?
 It's the same question I have for people who think iOS will replace macOS.

 * * *